joblocal/programming-challenge.js/README.md

 ## Installation / Getting started

 Initialize this project as a git repository.
-Make the first commit wihout applying any changes the the code.
+Make the first commit wihout applying any changes to the code.
 Then, start your solution.

 ```sh
 git init .